Robert-van-Engelen/ForthMSX/doc/words.md

 ### SEARCH
 _c-addr1 u1 c-addr2 u2 -- c-addr3 u3 flag_

-true if the second string is in the first;
+true if the first string contains the second string;
-leaves matching address, remaining length and true;
+leaves matching address, remaining length, and TRUE;
-or leaves the first string and false
+or leaves the first string and FALSE

 ___
 ### CMOVE